WiFiPineapple/legacy-wifipineapple-wiki/add_ssl.md

                 ssl_ciphers         HIGH:!aNULL:!MD5;
 ```

-Note: don't forget to change the certificate and certificate key to as you've named them.
+Note: Don't forget to change the certificate and certificate key to whatever you named them in the earlier steps.

-Then restart nginx
+Now you can restart Nginx with:

 ```
 /etc/init.d/nginx restart
 ```

+You should now be able to access your WiFi Pineapple at [https://172.16.42.1:1471](https://172.16.42.1:1471) and log in securely over HTTPS!